 Attribute Description

-processPath
+processPath ·

 Required string attribute.

+Date de la contrata de la 1911 de la
-Path to the executable or script that will launch

-a process listening for HTTP requests.
+Path to the executable or script that will launch a process listening for HTTP requests.

 Relative paths are supported.
 If the path

 begins with '.' the path is considered to be

 relative to the site root.

 There is no default value.

 arguments

 Optional string attribute.

 Arguments to the executable or script

 specified in processPath .

 The default value is an empty string.

 startupTimeLimit

-оштир і піселіні Ontional integer attailants

 Optional integer attribute.

 Duration in seconds for which the

 the handler will wait for the executable or

 script to start a process listening on

 the port.
 If this time limit is exceeded,

-the handler will kill the process and attempt to launch it again startupRetryCount times.
+the handler will kill the process and attempt to

+launch it again startupRetryCount times.

 The default value is 120.

 shutdownTimeLimit

 Optional integer attribute.

 Duration in seconds for which the

 the handler will wait for the executable or

-script to gracefully shutdown when the app_offline.htm file is detected
+script to gracefully shutdown when the

-Spp_offine.nim the is detected
+app_offline.htm file is detected

 The default value is 10.

-startupRetryCount
+rapidFailsPerMinute

 Optional integer attribute.

-1.11.
-Guidance for Hosting Providers The number of times the handler will try to Solution and the process of solid in process Poth 505
+E46 Specifies the number of times the process

-Saladioo of Hooding Florideis raunch the process specified in processrati.

-See startupTimeLimit for details.

-The default value is 10
+516 specified in processPath is allowed to Crash

+per minute.
+If this limit is exceeded,

+the handler will stop launching the